nerdswords/yet-another-cloudwatch-exporter/docs/configuration.md

 - Available statistics: `Maximum`, `Minimum`, `Sum`, `SampleCount`, `Average`, `pXX` (e.g. `p90`).

 - Watch out using `addCloudwatchTimestamp` for sparse metrics, e.g from S3, since Prometheus won't scrape metrics containing timestamps older than 2-3 hours.
+Also the same applies when enabling `addHistoricalMetrics` in any metric

 ### `exported_tags_config`